radish-es/opensourcelaw/content/courses/Property/materials/week12.md

 You've arrive in Winter term!
 This week, we'll begin to revisit some of last term's topics from the perspective of the **modern style**.
 The topic this week is *de facto* (constructive) expropriation.

 **Where we're headed:** Compared to *[McLaren v Caldwell](../week8/#Water%20Rights%20and%20Expropriation)*, judges working in the modern style take a very different approach when government "removes" sticks from a landowner's bundle of rights without paying them compensation.
-We want to understand how those differences drive decisions in the cases.
+We want to understand how this different approach emerged and how it drives decisions in the cases.

 {{< spoiler text="Learn more" id="main" >}}

 As we move forward in studying the history of property law, our learning methods in the course will also start to shift.

 - Each week's readings will start with a fact pattern-based problem.
-We'll use each problem to explore relevant legal issues and guide our reading of the materials.
+We'll use these problems to explore relevant legal issues and guide our thematic reading of the materials.

 - You will also find "mini lectures" (short audio recordings) peppered throughout the readings.
-Consider these preparation for class meetings: I won't cover this material again in class.
+Consider these preparation for class meetings.

-**Course themes still matter:** Just because we're putting more emphasis on applied problems doesn't mean you should ignore the big themes in the course.
-Understanding these themes is crucial for resolving the problems in a thoughtful, rigorous way.
+**Course themes still matter:** Just because we're putting more emphasis on applied problems this term doesn't mean you should ignore the big themes in the course.
+Understanding these themes is crucial for resolving the problems in a thoughtful, rigorous way and placing your answers in the appropriate context.

 - Before you read this week's problem, review the *[basic dilemma of liberalism](../week4/#the-basic-dilemma-of-liberalism)* and the *[Three Questions of Common Law Style](../week4/#three-questions-of-common-law-style)* from Unit 2.